bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 * A project to simulate what could be built *with* the protein building blocks.
 * A project to develop different "tooling" for the 3D printer --- perhaps structures derived from antibodies that have a similar ability to bind to specific sites on the protein building blocks.
 * A project to develop artificial amino acids that could be part of the building blocks and bring non-organic molecules into the system's output.
-* A project to poke at how Metal Oxide Frameworks [^fn283]might play with the other projects.
+* A project to poke at how Metal-Organic Frameworks [^fn283]might play with the other projects.
 * A project to look at how DNA/protein metal 'casting' [^fn284]might play with the other projects.

 # Reasons why an PARPA  would succeed or fail #